neuquen/p4.kevendickey.com/README.md

 - Edit or clear individual expenses (probably the former)
 - Add/remove income and expenses fields or have the ability to edit the current ones
-- Rearrange the expenses/income fields in order of preference or importance
+- Give the user the ability to rearrange the expenses/income fields in order of preference or importance
 - Find a pie chart with more features (I used Chart.js and it isn't enough)
 - Creating a dashboard with multiple different charts to display summary info
 - Creating a goals page where the user can input income/expenses and goals for